-Study Objective: Little is known about the association between tacrolimus time in therapeutic range (TTR) within the guideline-recommended targets and heart transplant (HT) patient outcomes.
+Background: Little is known about the association between tacrolimus time in therapeutic range (TTR) within the guideline-recommended targets and heart transplant (HT) patient outcomes.
 This study evaluated the association of early tacrolimus TTR with rejection and other clinical outcomes during an extended follow-up after HT.

-Design: This was a single-center retrospective cohort study.

-Setting: The study was conducted at Michigan Medicine (1/1/2006-12/31/2017).

-Patients: HT recipients ≥18 years of age were included.

-Measurement: The primary end point was the effect of tacrolimus TTR on time to rejection over the entire follow-up period.
+Methods: This was a single-center retrospective cohort study of HT recipients ≥18 years of age conducted at Michigan Medicine (1/1/2006-12/31/2017).
+The primary end point was the effect of tacrolimus TTR on time to rejection over the entire follow-up period.